• Amazonas

 Frontier Ecological Documentation

-In Awajún territory, the first signs of ecological change affect the people who spend their lives in the forest.
-Hunters observe animals moving to higher elevations.
-Communities observe rivers rising differently and altering course.
-Forest soundscapes shift.
-Travel routes extend farther into upland terrain.
+Hunters observe animals shifting to higher elevations.
+Communities notice rivers rising differently or altering course.
+Forest soundscapes change.
+Travel routes extend farther into upland terrain as wildlife patterns shift.

 We record: